ErikEvenson/webcore/README.md

 - include UI Bootstrap
 - use mongodb with mongoose
 - use authorization scaffold
-- use all authorization strategies
+- use authorization strategies as needed
 - use socket.io

 Sometimes this fails.
 Might need to: